garykac/woven/docs/rules.md

 They will immediately change their target to you and the target will follow you until:

 * You are more than 5 spaces away from one of the normal targets
-* You enter a Ruin
+* You enter a Tower location

 Watchers are also sensitive to magic and will detect you if you have an Eye in their location.
 You will be targeted if you are within 5 spaces of a Watcher Target.